 The coat is shiny, smooth and close cut to the body.

-Their coat color can be many different colors since their parents have a very wide range of possibilities which they inherit.
+Their coat can be many different colors since their parents have a very wide range of possibilities which they inherit.

 If they inherit more of the Patterdale’s genes, then their coat will be rough with a dense undercoat.
 Dogs with a smooth coat will have coarse and stiff hair.
 Those with a rough coat have slightly longer hair that is wiry.